muziejus/javascripting-english-major/_chapters/calculator.md

 6. What happens when you add a string to a number?
 What about the reverse?
    Why?

-7. Use the statements to find `billPlusTip` above but have the response from `console.log()` be “You should pay $12 because the service was good.”
+7. Use the statements to find `billPlusTip` above but print “You should pay
+   $12 because the service was good.” to the webpage.

 </section>

 ## Footnotes